Simi23/szazharminchet-repozitorium/files/quota.md

 ```bash
 quotaoff <mount point>
 ```
-> Sending a mail in case of exceeding the soft limit, or expiry of grace time:
+> Sending a mail in case of exceeding the soft limit, or expiry of grace time.
+Its parameters are in /etc/warnquota.conf {.is-info}
-{.is-info}
-Its parameters are in /etc/warnquota.conf
 ```bash
 warnquota
 ```